Mohammadreza-73/Fandogh/README.md

 Fandogh is a web application framework with expressive, elegant syntax.

+This project adheres to [code of conduct](CODE_OF_CONDUCT.md).
+By participating in this project and its community, you are expected to uphold this code.

 ----
 ## ⬇️ Installation
 You can install the package via the composer: